Bumblebee2019/Latin-Dictionary/README.md

 (The "Progress" paragraph below discusses the current stage the project is in)

 ## Progress
 **October 19, 2022:** Uploaded the first working prototype!
 In this first version, I implemented the 2nd option from the user menu, which is a conjugation/declension table.
+(The comments in the output are for my understanding and easier debugging.
+I will, of course, remove them for the final version)

 Entering a noun "undae", which means "of a wave":
 ![](Pictures/noun_example_working_prototype.PNG)